yizhongzhang1989/HRNet-Semantic-Segmentation/README.md

 Then prepare the pretrained imagenet parameters in `pretrained_models/`.
 Then you can use `python -m torch.distributed.launch --nproc_per_node=1 tools/train.py --cfg=experiments/panorama/train.yaml` to start training.
 In this case, you should prepare a `hrnet_w18_small_model_v1.pth` in `pretrained_models/`.

+If you are using pytorch on Windows, you can use `python tools/windows_train.py --cfg=experiments/panorama/train.yaml`.
+This script doesn't support multi-gpu.

 # High-resolution networks (HRNets) for Semantic Segmentation

 ## Branches